wp-plugins/checkfront-wp-booking/readme.txt

 Contributors: checkfront
 Stable tag: trunk
-Tags: Booking, Reservation, Calendar, Availability, Online, Saas, Ajax, CRS, PMS, API, Secure, Cloud, Payments, Bookings Requires at least: 2.5
+Tags: Booking, Reservation, Calendar, Availability, Online, Saas, Ajax, CRS, PMS, API, Secure, Cloud, Payments, Bookings Requires at least: 2.0
-Tested up to: 2.9.2
+Tested up to: 3.0.0

-A plugin that connects your Wordpress blog to the Checkfront Booking platform.
+A plugin that connects your Wordpress site to the Checkfront online booking system.

 == Description ==

-**Checkfront™** is an online **Availability**, **Reservation** and **Booking Platform**.
+**Checkfront** is an [Online Booking System](http://www.checkfront.com) that allows businesses to manage their inventories, centralize reservations, and process payments.
 This plugin connects your Wordpress site to your Checkfront account, and provides a powerful real time booking interface within your site.

+Unlike traditional hosted products, Checkfront does not force customers off to an external website to process bookings or view availability, yet it keeps consumer data secure and separate from Wordpress.
+The combined CMS features of Wordpress with the power, flexibility and security of the Checkfront back-end make for an industry leading booking management system.

 You can configure Checkfront to manage your inventory, packages, accept reservations and process payments.